|Scrap Heaven I, 93"x 41".|

 I won't claim that this project will create vacancy in your scrap pile, but you will use up several of your most interesting fragments, and have fun doing it.
 It will transport you out of your left brain, and deposit you into the shape/color/intuitive right brain zone.
 It will open the doors to serendipity.
 Plus, you'll wind up with something that might be described as a "modern" quilt.

 The most important rule of this particular exercise is to avoid cutting into the scraps.
 You can chop off segments so they'll fit into the background.
 But that's it.
 Cutting out shapes is cheating!
 (Or more precisely, it's a different creative exercise.)
 We want these scraps to arrive on your quilt and be loved just the way they are.
-Then again, we are in scrap heaven here, so no matter how much you cheat, you are totally and unconditionally forgiven and loved.
+Then again, we are in scrap heaven here, so no matter how much you cheat, you are totally and unconditionally forgiven.

 1. Begin by diving into your scrap collection and coming up with (a) an inspiration fabric - maybe a print with abstract shapes, and (b) scraps that connect to #1 in some way, like shape, color, vibration, etc.